Backbase/mastercard-openbanking/README.md

 - [Mastercard Integration Service](https://github.com/Backbase/mastercard-integration-service)

 These components are configured to run in a preset [Backbase environment](backbase-environment) that is available to be executed using docker compose, instructions are detailed in there.

+## License

+This is a proof-of-concept implementation for integration purposes.
+Do not use it in production.